MicrosoftDocs/azure-dev-docs/articles/ux-beta/dotnet-app-service-sql/azure-app-service-sql.md

 ----

 ## 6 - Generate the Database Schema
-To generate our database schema, we need to configure a firewall rule on our Database Server to allow our local computer to connect to Azure.
+To generate our database schema, we need to configure a firewall rule on our Database Server.
+This rule will allow our local computer to connect to Azure.
 For this step you'll need to know your local computer's IP Address, which you can discover [by clicking here](https://whatismyipaddress.com/)

 ### [Azure portal](#tab/azure-portal-schema)